-Connection Configuration Login Screen - Options Connection Option Descriptions Connect to the default DRA server The default server is selected and the DRA server configuration is disabled Connect to a specific DRA server The user configures the server and port Connect to a server that manages a specific domain The user provides a managed domain and chooses a connection option: Use automatic discovery (in the domain provided) Primary server for this domain Search for a DRA server (in the domain provided)
+Login Screen - Options Connection Option Descriptions Use automatic discovery Finds a DRA server automatically; no configuration options are available Connect to the default DRA server The pre-configured server and port details are used.
+NOTE: This option is displayed only when you have configured the default DRA server in the Web Console.
+Also, if you specify that the client must always connect to the default DRA server, you can view only the Connect to the default DRA server option on the login screen.
+Connect to a specific DRA server The user configures the server and port Connect to a DRA server that manages a specific domain The user provides a managed domain and chooses a connection option: Use automatic discovery (in the domain provided) Primary server for this domain Search for a DRA server (in the domain provided)